 This is similar to the older Pro 7000 which is now available for around $120.
 I would strongly advise not to pay the full price for the brush.
 You do not need to be some clever shopper to find it much cheaper.

-Just a few weeks after launch is is already cheaper by some 30%.
+Just a few weeks after launch is already cheaper by some 30%.
 I purchased ours for just $165.

 About $45 more than the Pro 7000, it is difficult to say this is worth the extra spend for all users.
-Frequent travellers will find the inclusion of the smart travel case really appealing and the design and battery life is better, and for this reason we rate it as one of the best electric toothbrushes for travel.
+Frequent travelers will find the inclusion of the smart travel case appealing and the design and battery life is better, and for this reason, I rate it as one of the best electric toothbrushes for travel.

 Over the coming years, the price will likely drop nearer to the $100 mark but for the foreseeable future, it is unlikely to drop below the $150 unless there is a particular promotion running.

 I found that most retailers were a bit above the $165 mark with just a couple asking the full $250.